Scott Hamilton Kennedy: Fame High

-Kennedy's third feature documentary is Fame High, which centers around the Los Angeles County High School for Arts (LACHSA), and follows a group of freshmen and seniors through a school year as they strive to become successful actors, singers, dancers, and musicians.
+Kennedy's third feature documentary is Fame High, which centers around the Los Angeles County High School for the Arts, and follows a group of freshmen and seniors through a school year as they strive to become successful actors, singers, dancers, and musicians.
 The film received exceptional reviews from the L.A.
 Times and N.Y.
 Times, and went on with a successful theatrical and digital release in 2013 before premiering on Showtime and Netflix in September 2013.

 Food Evolution

-Food Evolution is Kennedy's latest documentary.
+Food Evolution is Kennedy's fourth documentary.
 Narrated by the well-respected astrophysicist and science communicator Neil deGrasse Tyson, Food Evolution highlights the importance of using the scientific method regarding the outlook on Genetically Modified Organisms, or GMO, foods.
 The film was well-received, but also controversial, in 2017.
 It earned a rare 100% on Rotten Tomatoes, and critics attested to it, with the L.A.
 Times writing: "Calm, careful, potentially revolutionary, Food Evolution is an iconoclastic documentary on a hot-button topic,” and the N.Y.
 Times saying: "Food Evolution posits an inconvenient truth for organic boosters to swallow: In a world desperate for safe, sustainable food, GMOs may well be a force for good."
 The film has been screened at the DC Environmental Film Festival, EU Parliament, UN Food and Agriculture Organization, and more.

+SHOT IN THE ARM

+SHOT IN THE ARM is Kennedy's latest documentary.
+It began as an investigation into the 2019 global measles epidemic, documenting public health officials as well as the anti-vaxxers who helped cause the breakout...
+And then Covid-19 happened and the world was forever changed.

+When COVID struck, many hoped that the global challenge would unite us.
+Instead, it put an underlying threat into focus – the contagion of disinformation and conspiracy at the expense of unbiased science and rational thought.
+Both skeptical and hopeful, SHOT IN THE ARM reaches hearts and minds in a way that mere data cannot.